-- 6.4.4.3 Dredging of an existing channel of a river, creek, stream or watercourse will be permitted to maintain boating or shipping channels (e.g. harbours, marinas, canals), enhance water flow in the case of drains, improve hydraulic characteristics and fluvial processes or to improve aquatic habitat or water quality where a dredging plan demonstrates that: - stream bank stability is not impacted or is improved;

-- the size and depth of the area proposed for dredging while meeting the need is minimized; - impacts on hydrologic functions (e.g., water quality and quantity control) are minimized and it can be demonstrated that best management practices including project design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions; - all dredged material is removed from flooding and erosion hazards and safely disposed of in accordance with the policies in provincial guidelines; and, - are designed to limit future maintenance requirements.
+- 6.4.4.3 Dredging of an existing channel of a river, creek, stream or watercourse will be permitted to maintain boating or shipping channels (e.g. harbours, marinas, canals), enhance water flow in the case of drains, improve hydraulic characteristics and fluvial processes or to improve aquatic habitat or water quality where a dredging plan demonstrates that: - the area has been previously dredged; - stream bank stability is not impacted or is improved; - the size and depth of the area proposed for dredging while meeting the need is minimized: - impacts on hydrologic functions are minimized and it can be demonstrated that best management practices including project design and appropriate remedial measures will mitigate and/or compensate for disturbance to features and functions: - all dredged material is removed from the site and safely disposed of in accordance with the policies in provincial guidelines; and, - future maintenance requirements are minimized.